vegetabill/tx-map/README.md

 A coding challenge covered in this blog: https://triplebyte.com/blog/the-best-worst-and-most-interesting-moments-from-my-marathon-month-of-technical-interviews/ (subheading: "Solving the Trickiest System Design Question")

+## Additional Requirements

+This branch implements _Snapshot Isolation_ for each transaction (meaning transactions only see data committed before they began) and uses MVCC similar to [Postgres MVCC](https://wiki.postgresql.org/wiki/MVCC).

 ## Requirements

 An interactive shell that understands the commands below.